 Cheering crowds greet Japan's new emperor in rare parade

-Thousands of flag-waving people cheered Japan's new Emperor Naruhito on Sunday during a rare open-top car imperial parade that was rescheduled after a deadly typhoon.
-Some in the crowd camped overnight for a prime stop by the palace for the 30-minute parade featuring the emperor and his wife Empress Masako.
+Tens of thousands of flag-waving spectators cheered Japan's new Emperor Naruhito on Sunday during a rare open-top car imperial parade that was rescheduled after a deadly typhoon.
+Some in the crowd camped overnight to nab a prime stop by the palace for the 30-minute parade featuring the emperor and his wife Empress Masako.

-"This will be my last chance to see an imperial parade," she told AFP as she waited near the Imperial Palace.
+Hours before the parade, Yukari Oshita told AFP she felt a closeness to Naruhito, the first emperor born in post-war Japan.
 "The Emperor is a few years younger than me but belongs to the same generation, and I feel connected with him," she said.

-"And Empress Masako is someone who can be a role model for modern women with full-time jobs," she said.
-The motorcade is one of the final public events associated with Naruhito's assumption of the throne following his father Akihito's abdication earlier this year.

-But the government rescheduled the parade after more than 80 people were killed by Typhoon Hagibis, which slammed into Japan in last month causing widespread damage.
-Hours before the scheduled start of the parade, long queues formed at dozens of security checkpoints.
+The royal couple is popular, and so many people gathered to line the route that some were unable to make it through checkpoints.
+Shigeko Kawamura, 68, lined up at one checkpoint from noon but couldn't get close.

-"I'm looking forward to see the dress Empress Masako will wear," Hiroko Kikuta, in her 60s, told AFP.
-Born into a diplomatic family and educated at Harvard, Masako left behind a promising diplomatic career to marry into the royal family.
+"I couldn't see the parade at all," she said mournfully, but pronounced it "a memorable moment" nonetheless.
+"I came here to celebrate and particularly to have a look at Ms Masako, a great woman."
+Educated at Harvard, Masako left behind a promising diplomatic career to marry into the royal family.

 She has struggled to adjust to cloistered royal life, suffering an adjustment disorder that led to a scaling back of her public appearances.
 But she has appeared confident during the events marking Naruhito's enthronement.

 She won plaudits for her assured performance when US President Donald Trump became the first foreign leader to meet the new emperor, winning praise in particular for her ability to converse in fluent English.
-Naruhito, 59, officially succeeded his father in May, and a series of ceremonies and rites celebrating his enthronement have been held for months.

-The parade comes a day after a national festival to celebrate the enthronement with dancers and pop stars offering performances.
-The official enthronement ceremony was held last month.
+Naruhito officially ascended the throne earlier this year, with an elaborate and ritual-bound ceremony last month proclaiming his rise before dignitaries from around the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)